You are here: Home » Experience a Meaningful Passover at Temple Rodef Shalom

 If you don’t have the WoTRS Passover Cookbook,

 Celebrating and Creating Traditions: Passover Recipes & Ideas, you can get it now.
 This user-friendly digital cookbook contains 120+ delicious recipes (that can be used year-round) submitted by TRS clergy, staff, and congregants (with interesting back stories accompanying many of the recipes) to help you spice up your Passover food experience.
-Please
+Please click here to buy your copy.

 Use this song Standing at the Sea – performed by Cantor Sydney Michaeli and written by Ellen Allard – to reflect on Passover and celebrate our freedom.
 Don’t forget to share it with friends and family!